Oil And Gas Trust Value Ranking, June 2017

 - Production is forecast based upon historical well depletion rates and expected future well completions and workovers; published reserves are ignored.

-- Sales prices are forecast as NYMEX Henry Hub (NYSEMKT:HH) and West Texas Intermediate (NYSE:WTI) futures, adjusted for historical spreads.
+- Sales prices are forecast as NYMEX Henry Hub ((NYSEMKT:HH)) and West Texas Intermediate ((NYSE:WTI)) futures, adjusted for historical spreads.

-- Costs are forecast individually based on prior costs, revenues, production and inflation.
+- Costs are forecast individually based on prior costs, revenues, production, and inflation.

-- Termination dates, terminal value, share subordination and unique passive income streams are explicitly considered.
+- Termination dates, terminal value, share subordination, and unique passive income streams are explicitly considered.

 Reserve Report Method